 The following is excerpted from the annual Campus Security Report for TCAT McMinnville for the year 2015.
 The Office of Assistant Director prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report can also be accessed on the TCAT McMinnville website at https://tcatmcminnville.edu.
 This report contains security policies, procedures, and guidelines.
-Crime statistics for the period of 2013-2015 are included in the report.
-These statistics are based on incidents reported at the Main (only) campus location.
-You may request a paper copy from the Office of the Assistant Director on the TCAT McMinnville campus located at 241 Vo-Tech Drive, McMinnville, TN 37110.
+Crime statistics for the period of 2015-2017 are included in the report.
+These statistics are based on incidents reported at the Main and Manchester campus locations.
+You may request a paper copy from the Office of the Vice President on the TCAT McMinnville campus located at 241 Vo-Tech Drive, McMinnville, TN 37110.